 Coolsculpting costs can vary significantly both between individual vendors and also by region.
 It’s always a good idea to get a price quote if you’re considering Coolsculpting.
-Most Coolsculpting facilities are happy to consult with you and develop a plan that fits both your budgetary needs and your fat-loss goals.
+Most Coolsculpting facilities are happy to consult with you and develop a plan that fits your budgetary needs and fat-loss goals.

 The process of Coolsculpting is simple from the patient’s end and requires very little in the way of effort or special instructions.

 During the procedure itself, the patient sits or lies still while the technician applies the Coolsculpting wand.
 A patient can read, use a laptop or mobile device, or most other portable and sedentary activities.
 The technician (and the wand) do all the work.